fieldtrip/website/_posts/2021-03-29-samplesize.md

 ---
 title: 29 March 2021 - Sample size
 categories: [news]
-tweet: Ever wondered how to determine the number of subjects 👬👫👭 that you need to power 🔌 your cluster-based permutation test?
-Dr. Cheng Wang contributed code and a FieldTrip example page that shows just that!
+tweet: Have you (or reviewer #2) ever wondered how to determine the number of subjects that you need to power your cluster-based permutation test 🤓?
+Well, Dr. Cheng Wang has just created this very helpful FieldTrip example page (with own code) that shows you how to do that!
 See http://www.fieldtriptoolbox.org/#29-march-2021
 ---

 ### 29 March, 2021